Worldwide Guide to Women in Leadership

 1235-67 Reigning Dowager Lady of Monster, Maasland, Lier and Zoutevenen

 After the death of her second husband, Floris IV, graaf van Holland (1210-34), Countess Johanna of Flanders granted her Zeeland as a fief in the name of her minor son, Willem.
 It was a politically tricky affair as the Counts of Holland wanted to get rid of the overlordship of Flanders for Zeeland.
 Her brother-in-law Willem became Regent of Holland and occupied her dowries in Monster, Maasland, Lier and Zoutevenen, and in 1235 she gave up the regency in exchange for her Dowries.
 In 1238 her other brother-in-law, Otto, bisjop-elect of Utrecht took over the regency, but after her son came of age the following year she remained influential, placed her seal on his first decrees and appeared as witness on many of his later decrees.
 When he died at the age of 29 her other son, Floris and dauther, Aleid van Holland, acted ars regent for her grandson, Floris V (1254-96).
 She founded a number of religious institutions and convents and gave rich gifts to others.
 She had first been married to Prince Palantine Henrik II and had 5 or 6 children with her second husband.
-She lived (Ca. 1200–67).
+She lived (circa 1200–67).

 Other Countesses and Dames